What are net terms?

 What does net 30/60/90 terms mean?

-Net 30/60/90 is the number of days an invoice is due from its invoice date.
+Net 30/60/90 (also known as credit terms) is the number of days an invoice is due from its invoice date.
 Net 30 means the invoice is due in 30 days.
-Net 90 means the invoice is due in 90 days and so on.
+Net 60 terms means the invoice is due in 60 days and so on.
 The start date can vary by company.
 Some companies may count the date that an invoice is postmarked (mail delivery) or sent (email).
 Those details will be made available to the customer so everyone agrees on the invoice terms.

 The net terms a company chooses are largely driven by its industry average.
 Industry averages vary across industries.
 Some may have net 45 terms while others have net 90.
 Staying around these averages allows a company to remain competitive on its net terms offering.
 Going with terms that are longer than the average means the company is unnecessarily providing free financing for customers.
 Terms that are too short means they are too aggressive.

-There are many reasons to offer net terms, from attracting new customers, growing your business, adding a competitive advantage to building customer loyalty.
+There are many reasons to offer net terms (also referred to as trade credit), from attracting new clients, growing your business, adding a competitive advantage to building customer loyalty.

 Generate more sales

-Offering net terms will allow customers to purchase who otherwise wouldn’t.
+Offering net terms will allow customers (typically small businesses) to purchase who otherwise wouldn’t.
 When payments aren’t due immediately, barriers to purchasing go down.
-Customers are generally more willing to buy on credit.
+These small businesses are generally more willing to buy on credit.
 For some customers, they may depend on credit for all of their purchases.
 Offering net terms ropes in some of these customers.

 Gain an advantage over competitors

 Your business will have an advantage over competitors who don’t offer net terms.
 If it is common for an industry to offer net terms, not offering them puts a company at a disadvantage.
-Customers will gravitate toward the path of least resistance for purchasing anything.
-This means purchasing on credit.
+New clients will gravitate toward the path of least resistance for purchasing anything.
+This means purchasing on credit even if there's the possibility of incurring late fees.

-Companies that offer net terms over those that don’t will likely see more customers come their way.
+Companies like Hyperikon that offer net terms over those that don’t will likely see more customers come their way.

 Build customer loyalty